Allomorphs

 This has important implications for the directionality of a poem and the reading of a poem.
 The reading of a traditional poem in matrix form is obviously simple: from the left hand side of the first line to the right hand side of the last line.
 When a picture poem is read, directionality is more complex, as shown by the eye movements of the reader when looking at the picture space.
 For example, the first lines of the poem may be placed in the lower right hand corner of the picture space.
 The next lines may direct the viewer to the lower left hand side, to be followed by a shift to top right.
 There may be frequent pauses, allowing time for concentrated attention on a single part of the picture space and the words in that part of the picture space.
 Poetry becomes in this way less subject to time.
 (The non-temporal aspects of poetry and the temporal aspects of visual art interest me very much.)

 Composite poetry is poetry in which contrasting elements are combined.
 A composite poem can be created by inserting the contrasting material into the main text in the form of a block, a technique which has been used quite often.
 In inter-line poetry, which so far as I am aware is completely new, the lines of the main text are double spaced and the contrasting material is inserted into the spaces between these lines.
 Many different contrasts are possible between main text and insert.
 They may differ in tone, in organization (free or formal).
 The insert may comment on the main text or may even be critical of it.
+See also the page on composite poetry.

 Here, the order of reading, the {ordering}is mainly horizontal, in a subsidiary fashion vertical.
 There are fragments of sentences and fragments of words: 'dure-' 'ess,' 'de-'

 'Night' and 'alight' are linked-antitheses.
 The splitting of the word 'unendurable' emphasizes the act of going on and on: 'unend' and 'durable.'
-There was a punishment in this country in past centuries called 'peine forte et dure,' which involved 'pressing' the victim with weights, to make the victim confess.'Dure,' formed by fragmenting the word 'duress' refers to this punishment, as does 'pressed,' lower in the poem, formed by fragmentation from 'depressed.'
+There was a punishment in this country in past centuries called 'peine forte et dure,' which involved 'pressing' the victim with weights, to make the victim confess.
+'Dure,' formed by fragmenting the word 'duress' refers to this punishment, as does 'pressed,' lower in the poem, formed by fragmentation from 'depressed.'
 Familiar, almost cliched phrases are used to refer to refer to the mutilated victims of the bombing offensive: 'gone...to pieces,' and the more common 'blown up out of all proportion,' here given a literal and concrete meaning.

 I regard 'leaves' as more 'free' than 'fixed.'
 Although it's fixed to the extent that it's clearly a verb rather than a noun in the poem, its associations are in tension.
 This is a private association, but 'leaves' reminds me of the strips of aluminium, called 'Window,' which were released by the bombers to confuse the German defences.
 And, 'leaves' suggests human mortality.
 Homer has 'Men are like leaves,' although it's difficult to translate the original.
 If these two associations seem very remote from your experience, bear in mind that as a result of fragmentation, 'leaves' is left isolated in the right hand column of the poem, with separation from the grammar of the sentence.
 The isolated word invites associations, no longer as fully embedded.
 A further association, not at all obvious, but not arbitrary - the use of leaves in another description of bombing, but here, the bombing of London, in T S Eliot's 'Little Gidding,' a significant and successful sub-region within the Parnassian (artistically unsuccessful) region of 'Four Quartets:'